menu

 Kiki-Jiki, Mirror Breaker

 We love making copies of things and this guy does it over and over.
-Kiki can do fair things, like copy Goblin Matron or Form of the Mulldrifter.
+Kiki can do fair things, like copy Goblin Matron or Mulldrifter.
 It can also do game-winning things, like making as many Pestermites as you can count.
 Kiki is casually very popular, even though it doesn't see any tournament play.
 Kiki has not been reprinted at any point, but I wouldn't be surprised to see it pop up in something in the future.
 It's a definite fan fave.

 $6.75